This classic recipe can be made with buttermilk or regular milk. Be sure to read the tips for the lightest, crispiest waffles you've ever tasted.

 - If you have to keep them waiting put them on a wire rack in a warm oven so they'll stay crispy.

-- You can freeze these by letting them cool then placing in a freezer bag for up to 3 months.
+- You can freeze these by letting them cool and then placing them in a freezer bag for up to 3 months.
 Heat them up in the toaster or in a 350°F oven for about 5 minutes.

-FAQs
+👩🍳 FAQs

 Too much moisture.
 Here are some things to check --

-- Make sure that the waffle maker is completely preheated before adding the batter.
+-Make sure that the waffle maker is completely preheated before adding the batter.

-- Try using plain milk and cake flour instead of buttermilk and all-purpose.
+-Try using plain milk and cake flour instead of buttermilk and all-purpose.

-- Leave the waffles in the baker until all the steam stops.
+-Leave the waffles in the baker until all the steam stops.

-- Keep them crispy on a rack in a 200F oven until you're ready to eat them.
+-Keep them crispy on a rack in a 200F oven until you're ready to eat them.

 Honestly, I use a Belgian waffle maker because it makes them prettier for the pictures!